Kealakekua Bay: Turmoil

-When Kalaniʻōpuʻu died in 1782, his oldest son Kiwalao officially inherited the kingdom, but his nephew Kamehameha I became guardian of the god Kūkaʻilimoku.
+When Kalaniʻōpuʻu died in 1782, his oldest son Kīwalaʻō officially inherited the kingdom, but his nephew Kamehameha I became guardian of the god Kūkaʻilimoku.
 A younger son, Keōua Kuahuʻula, was not happy about this and provoked Kamehameha.
 Their forces met just south of the bay at the battle of Mokuʻōhai.
 Kamehameha won control of the west and north sides of the island, but Keōua escaped.
 It would take over a decade to consolidate Kamehameha's control.

 In 1786, merchant ships of the King George's Sound Company under command of the maritime fur traders Nathaniel Portlock and Captain George Dixon anchored in the harbor, but avoided coming ashore.
 They had been on Cook's voyage when he was killed by natives.
 In December 1788, the Iphigenia under William Douglas arrived with Chief Kaʻiana, who had already traveled to China.

 The first American ship was probably the Lady Washington around this time under Captain John Kendrick.
 Two sailors, Parson Howel and James Boyd, left the ship (in 1790 or when it returned in 1793) and lived on the island.